jacquine/lookhere-romans/README.md

 # lookhere-romans

-### This is a project for a class: Museum Studies and Interactive Technologies [NYU, Spring 2019]
+### This is a project for a class: Museums and Interactive Technologies [NYU, Spring 2019]

+We worked together with *Sondra Phifer*, a student from the class to create 'Look Here'.

+###### This is her description of her idea for the application:

 Every museum wrestles with the question of how can they share enough information about their objects with their visitors.
 On one hand, curators choose a selective group of works for display.
 These objects tend to have long descriptive gallery labels, filled with curator jargon and loan/provenance identifiers.
 This information is wonderful for specialists, but often off-putting or overwhelming to students and novices.
 At the other hand, there are many objects with bare labels, sometimes with only a title and accession number.
 Many historic artworks barely receive a glimpse because visitors simply don’t know what they are looking at.
 Museums have been relying on instructors, docents, and online collections to bridge the informational gap.